-Disease state infographics
+Disease state resources

 Mantle cell lymphoma (MCL) is an aggressive, rare form of non-Hodgkin lymphoma (NHL) that originates in the “mantle zone” of the lymph nodes and is most commonly found in the lymph nodes, bone marrow and spleen.